 360 DEGREE INSIDE-OUTSIDE VISION

-In keeping with modern design the 486 and 526 aft cockpit and salon floors are on the same level, increasing the openness of the salon to the aft cockpit to provide amazing visibility in all directions whether inside our outside.
+In keeping with modern design the 526 aft cockpit and salon floors are on the same level, increasing the openness of the salon to the aft cockpit to provide amazing visibility in all directions whether inside or outside.
 Our salon carries over 6 feet 8 inches of headroom and high, vertical windows to present a panoramic vision of the world outside.
 No matter whether you are standing or sitting in the salon, or the aft cockpit, you will be connected to the sea.
 This not only makes piloting the boat safer, but living more pleasant.

 REEFING AND LINE HANDLING MADE EASY

-The Balance 486 and 526 reefing station enables a single handed sailor to hoist, reef, and trim the mainsail and genoa with ease.
+The Balance 526 reefing station enables a single handed sailor to hoist, reef, and trim the mainsail and genoa with ease.
 At Balance we believe reefing and sail handling should be managed as near as possible to the primary helm station in a dedicated work area.
 Our design places all of the winches and stoppers in the ideal location for ease of use.
 Raising the mainsail, reefing, and adjusting the sheets has never been easier.
 No more reaching up or over winches in contorted postures to lift or close a stopper.
 No more spaghetti piling up on the floor or tripping over throttles or instruments.
 Our line storage systems are the best ever devised.
 Nobody has thought through these issues with the intensity of our design and build team to finally achieve a solution to these persistent design flaws found on dated bulkhead helm designs.

 HEAT RESISTENT DESIGN WITH MASSIVE NATURAL VENTILLATION

-The 486 and 526 salon roof carries a brow over her large vertical windows to reduce heat buildup inside the salon.
+The 526 salon roof carries a brow over her large vertical windows to reduce heat buildup inside the salon.
 In hot tropical locations you no longer need to cover your salon windows with UV covers or constantly run the air conditioning.
 We’ve set a new bar in natural air flow with our unique “Forced-Air-Dorade” hatches that power air from the forward cabins aft in the most efficient and cleverly designed manner yet devised.
-We’ve also designed as many of our hatches and port lights to be left open in a tropical downpour.
+We’ve also designed as many of our hatches and port-lights to be left open in a tropical downpour.

 “In addition to being a yacht of the finest quality, the Balance 526 helm station design breaks significant new ground.”